Sonderrrrr/test/README.md

-This repo aims at testing 0.o
+This repo aims at testing o.o